oravivek/learning-library/enterprise-manageability-library/operations-insights/capacity-planning-exa/capacity-planning-exa.md

       ![Left Pane](./images/max-cpu-max-database.png " ")

-11. To show the trend & forecast of CPU for Host and Database, click on the host name and highlight the trend graph.
+11. To show the trend & forecast of CPU for Host and Database, click on the hostname and highlight the trend graph.

       ![Left Pane](./images/trend-host-cpu.png " ")